iluvjava/Maths/Math 000/Linear Algebra/Norm.md

 ---
 ### Matrix Norm

-The matrix norm is induced by the vectors norm, it tells us how the matrices is able to manipualate the vectors.
+The matrix norm is induced by the vectors norm, it tells us how the matrices is able to manipulate the vectors.
 The norm is used to bound the transformation a bit with one real number, so we know just how badly the matrix transform the linear spaces.

 For definitions of the norm, write the matrix $A \in \mathbb{C}^{m\times n}$ like:
 $$A = \begin{bmatrix}